We Got Audited By a Competent Authority. Here’s What You Need To Know.

 Episode 7: What’s SOUP?

 We were already nearing the end of our audit.
-We had briefly touched upon the SOUP list of our device (SOUP pretty much means third-party libraries) when one of the auditors asked me: “By the way, what’s SOUP?”
+We had briefly touched upon the SOUP list of our device (SOUP pretty much means third-party libraries) when one of the competent authority auditors asked me: “By the way, what’s SOUP?”

 The gravity of this cannot be understated.
 This is like when a test pilot goes flying in a new airplane and, after landing, asks you “by the way, what’s a propeller?”.